Trinity College Dublin: 18th and 19th centuries

+During the 18th century, Trinity College was seen as the university of the Protestant Ascendancy.
+The Parliament of Ireland, meeting on the other side of College Green, made generous grants for building the College's 18th-century neoclassical Parliament square.
+The first building of this period was the Old Library, begun in 1712, followed by The Printing House and the Dining Hall.
+During the second half of the century, the Parliament Square slowly emerged.
+The great building drive was mostly completed by the early 19th century with the inauguration of the Botany Bay, the square which derives its name in part from the herb garden it once contained.
+Today, the square contains Trinity College's own Botanic Gardens.

 The 19th century was also marked by important developments in the professional schools.
 The law school was reorganized after the middle of the century.
-Medical teaching had been given in the college since 1711, but it was only after the establishment of the school on a firm basis by legislation in 1800, and under the inspiration of one Macartney, that it was in a position to play its full part, with such teachers as Graves and Stokes, in the great age of Dublin medicine.
-The Engineering School was established in 1842 and was one of the first of its kind in Ireland and Britain.
+Medical studies had been taught in the college since 1711, but it was only after the establishment of the school on a firm basis by legislation in 1800, and under the inspiration of one Macartney, that it was in a position to play its full part, with such teachers as Graves and Stokes, in the great age of Dublin medicine.
+The Engineering School was established in 1842, and was among the first of its kind in Ireland and Britain.